kannankvs/kvskSONiC/doc/SAI_1.6.3_ReleaseNotes-updated.md

 (7) Each VoQ is associated with a WRED-Profile.
 Typically Drop and Color statistics are applied to the VoQs (rather than the Egress Queues)<br>
 Fabric port is associated with one to three TX- Fabric-Queues,whose IDs are the object handles for statistics collection.<br>

-The design related to this feature is available at [design document](https://github.com/opencomputeproject/SAI/blob/master/doc/VoQ/SAI-Proposal-VoQ-Switch.md) for more details and Pull Request(PR) is available at [1081](https://github.com/opencomputeproject/SAI/pull/1081)
+The design related to this feature is available at [design document](https://github.com/opencomputeproject/SAI/blob/master/doc/VoQ/SAI-Proposal-VoQ-Switch.md) and Pull Request(PR) is available at [1081](https://github.com/opencomputeproject/SAI/pull/1081)

 #### New SAI APIs:
 System port support - A new file saisystemport.h is added with following SAI APIs for create/remove, set/get system port.